-- 2. Care concepts and the future of care

-- Professional ethics, awareness and profile

-- 4. The legal basis for the management of care / social facilities

-- 5. Human resources management, leadership

-- 6. Business and financial management, fundraising

-- Strategic and organisational development

-- Quality, risk, emergency and crisis management in care, health

-and the social economy

-- 9. Facility management

-- 10. Process and project management

-- 11. Digitalisation, technologies

-- 12. Communication, public relations, marketing

-- 13. Country-specific topics
+- 1. The structures of long term care and networking - 2.
+Care concepts and the future of care - 3.
+Professional ethics, awareness and profile - 4.
+The legal basis for the management of care / social facilities - 5.
+Human resources management, leadership - 6.
+Business and financial management, fundraising - 7.
+Strategic and organisational development - 8.
+Quality, risk, emergency and crisis management in care, health and the social economy - 9.
+Facility management - 10.
+Process and project management - 11.
+Digitalisation, technologies - 12.
+Communication, public relations, marketing - 13.
+Country-specific topics